-- 3. To prevent the motor shaft from turning, secure using a 5/16" hex wrench on the motor shaft through the fan shroud on the back of the pump. - 4.
-Remove the impeller by rotating counterclockwise.
+- 3. To prevent the motor shaft from turning, secure using a 5/16" hex wrench in the socket on the motor shaft. - 4.
+Rotate the impeller screw (item #10) clockwise (note that screw has left-hand thread) and remove.
+Remove the impeller (item #12) by rotating counterclockwise.